-The actinomorphic flowers are arranged in a spike, each subtended by a bract.
+The complete, perfect, actinomorphic flowers are arranged in a spike, each subtended by a bract.
 The pink bracts are linear to ovate with an acute or apiculate apex and exceed the length of the calyx.
 There are 3 green unfused sepals in the calyx.
 There are 3 pinkish purple petals in the corolla.
 There are 6 stamens that are longer than the petals.
 The ovary is superior with 3 locules and numerous seeds.
 Both stamens and style are exerted from the flower.
 The fruit is a capsule.
 Each seed has a tuft of hair to assist in dispersal.

 Habitat: Tillandsia circinnata grow on shrubs and trees in wetlands and Dry Broadleaf Evergreen Formation – Shrublands (scrublands).